 Objective How this will be achieved Continue to maintain an inclusive, diverse workforce that feels valued.
 In all parts of your work life we will work in a fair and equitable manner.
 Encourage celebration and support our differences.
 Continue to build and promote a culture of equality and inclusion into all the services, functions and projects we deliver.
 Develop a network of equality allies across the Council who are empowered to support and advise their colleagues on matters of equality, diversity and inclusion.
 Ensure all projects, policies strategies and reports which have a direct impact on people are accompanied by a robust equality impact assessment.
-Consult with residents on all aspects of the Council's work that have a direct impact on them as our customers Ensure the Council's services are responsive to different needs and treat service users equitably, with dignity and respect.
+Consult with residents on all aspects of the Council's work that have a direct impact on them as our customers Continue to develop and support resilient, connected and inclusive communities that have a voice in the decisions that affect them.
+Ensure the Council's services are responsive to different needs and treat service users equitably, with dignity and respect.
 Involve, listen and respond to our communities effectively.
 Engage with communities to promote opportunities for funding and project support.